 John Lenz (Ph.D.
 Columbia University) is Chair of the Department of Classics.
 He teaches ancient Greek history, literature, language, philosophy, archaeology, myth, and religion.
 He is interested in the history of ideas and the legacy of Classical thought in succeeding centuries, the “Classical tradition.”
 He has presented numerous papers on intellectuals and society in ancient Greece, the transition from paganism to Christianity, and the use of Classics at the time of the founding of the modern Greek state.
 His interest in the history of ideas led him to utopianism, or the study of how ideas may or may not change history.
 He has served as a Fulbright Scholar in Greece and as president of the Bertrand Russell Society.
 His published articles include “Bertrand Russell and the Greeks,” “Deification of the Philosopher in Ancient Greece,” and contributions to The Dictionary of Art (now Grove Art Online).

 Jonathan Rose (Ph.D.
 University of Pennsylvania) is the William R. Kenan Professor of History.
 His fields of study are British history, intellectual history, and the history of the book.
 He served as the founding president of the Society for the History of Authorship, Reading and Publishing, and as the president of the Northeast Victorian Studies Association.
 His book The Intellectual Life of the British Working Classes (2001) won the Jacques Barzun Prize in Cultural History, the Longman-History Today Historical Book of the Year Prize, and the British Council Prize.
-He has also published A Companion to the History of the Book (2007), The Holocaust and the Book: Destruction and Preservation (2001), The Revised Orwell (1992), British Literary Publishing Houses 1820-1965 (1991), and The Edwardian Temperament 1895-1919 (1986).
+He has also published The Literary Churchill: Author, Reader, Actor (2014), A Companion to the History of the Book (2007), The Holocaust and the Book: Destruction and Preservation (2001), The Revised Orwell (1992), British Literary Publishing Houses 1820-1965 (1991), and The Edwardian Temperament 1895-1919 (1986).
 He is coeditor of the journal Book History, which won the Council of Editors of Learned Journals award for the Best New Journal of 1999.
+He reviews books for the Wall Street Journal.
 He has held visiting appointments at the University of Cambridge and Princeton University, and he reviews books for the Times Literary Supplement and the Daily Telegraph (London).
-Currently he is writing a study of Winston Churchill’s literary career.

 Joshua Kavaloski (Ph.D.
 University of Virginia) is Associate Professor and Director of the German Studies Program.
 His areas of specialization are modernism, literary theory, and twentieth-century German literature and film.
 He has published scholarly articles on authors ranging from Thomas Mann and Franz Kafka to Jurek Becker and Philip Roth.
-His current book project examines the artifice of high modernism in literary history.
+He recently published the book High Modernism: Aestheticism and Performativity in Literature of the 1920s.

 Lillie Edwards (Ph.D.
 University of Chicago) is a Professor of History and Director of the Pan-African Studies and American Studies programs.
 She specializes in African- American history, American studies, and African history.
 She is currently working on two manuscripts, “Civilizing Missions: African-Americans, Christianity, and Colonialism,” and an edited book of essays, “The Fire and the Faith: The Oppugnant Tradition in African-American Religious Life.”
 She has published articles in A Historical Dictionary of Civil Rights in the United States, The Dictionary of Christianity in America, Black Women in the United States: An Historical Encyclopedia, and The Encyclopedia of African American Culture and History.
 She has also served as Co-Chair of the Curriculum Committee of the New Jersey Amistad Commission.